The Cantos: Drafts and fragments of Cantos CX–CXVII

 The Noh figure of Awoi (from AOI NO UE), ravaged by jealousy, reappears together with the poet Ono no Komachi, the central character in two more Noh plays translated by Pound.
 She represents a life spent meditating on beauty which resulted in vanity and ended in loss and solitude.
 The canto draws to a close with the phrase Lux enim ("light indeed") and an image of the oval moon.

 Pound's "nice, quiet paradise" is seen, in the notes for Canto CXI, to be based on serenity, pity, intelligence and individual acceptance of responsibility as illustrated by the French diplomat Talleyrand.
 This theme is continued in the short extract titled from Canto CXII, which also draws on the work of the anthropologist and explorer Joseph F. Rock in recording legends and religious rituals from China and Tibet.
 Again, this section of the poem closes with an image of the moon.

 Canto CXIII opens with an image of the sun moving through the zodiac, the first of a number of cycle images that occur through the canto, recalling a line from Pound's version of AOI NO UE: "Man's life is a wheel on the axle, there is no turn whereby to escape".
 A reference to Marcella Spann, a young woman whose presence in the Tyrol further complicated the already strained relationships between the poet, his wife Dorothy and his lover Olga Rudge, casts further light on the recurrent jealousy theme.
 The phrase "Syrian onyx" lifted from his 1919 Homage to Sextus Propertius, where it occurs in a section that paraphrases Propertius' instructions to his lover on how to behave after his death, reflects the elderly Pound's sense of his own mortality.

 The theme of hatred is addressed directly at the opening of Canto CXIV, where Voltaire is quoted to the effect that he hates nobody, not even his archenemy Elie Fréron.
 The remainder of this canto is primarily concerned with recognising indebtedness to the poet's genetic and cultural ancestors.
 The short extract from Canto CXV is a reworking from an earlier version first published in the Belfast-based magazine Threshold in 1962 and centres around two main ideas.
-The first of these is the hostilities that existed amongst Pound's modernist friends and the negative impact that it had on all their works.
+The first of these is the hostilities that existed among Pound's modernist friends and the negative impact that it had on all their works.
 The second is the image of the poet as a "blown husk", again a borrowing from the Noh, this time the play Kakitsubata.